coinbase/onchain-app-template/README.md

 ## Setup

-To ensure all components work seamlessly, set the following environment variables in your `.env` file using `.local.env.example` as a reference.
+To ensure all components work seamlessly, set the following environment variables in your `.env` file using `.env.local.example` as a reference.

 You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.